-While opportunities to pursue graduate degrees in disciplines across the university are many, the Interdisciplinary Studies Graduate Program allows you to build an interdisciplinary program around a specific Aboriginal or Indigenous topic.
+While opportunities to pursue graduate degrees in disciplines across the university are many, consider that the Interdisciplinary Studies Graduate Program allows you to build an interdisciplinary program around a specific Aboriginal or Indigenous topic.

 Jenny Phelps, Aboriginal Coordinator